drag1741/Emsi/README.md

 Program tested on fresh install of Debian 9.5.0 running as VM in KVM

-apt install from deb repository: gcc make zlib1g-dev
+apt install from deb repository: gcc, make, zlib1g-dev

 To compile: run make